-The drug industry already knew it had an R&D productivity problem.
-What was missing from previous attempts to diagnose the problem?
+The drug industry already knew it had an R&D productivity problem, so what was missing in previous attempts to diagnose the issue?

 As long ago as 1980, there was a great paper on the R&D slowdown by Fred Steward and George Wibberley, which we cited along with some other good work in our paper.4

 However, in general, I thought there were two problems:

 First, a lot of the diagnostic efforts were private.
 They were happening in some of the drug and biotech companies, but they weren’t making it into the public domain, and so they couldn’t affect science policy or investor behavior.

 Second, what did often make it into the public domain were not really diagnoses per se, but attempts to sell “solutions” that, in many cases, were largely unrelated to the core problems of drug R&D.

 If, for example, you were an academic geneticist, low R&D productivity was an occasion to promote more investment in genomics.
 If you were an investment bank, you saw an opportunity to promote M&A to Big Pharma.
 If you were a consulting firm, you might say that the reporting lines or the business processes were wrong; things you could fix with a re-engineering project.

 At the time, I was working as an investment analyst.
 A bad prognosis can be very interesting to an analyst, because if you think an industry is in real trouble, you don’t have to own it.
 That meant I had a different set of biases to most people, and I didn’t have any particular solution to sell.

 On the whole, I think lots of people would’ve been better qualified to write the paper, but their day jobs meant they couldn’t write it.